fiverr/passable/documentation/enforce/README.md

 ## Chaining enforce functions

-All of these functions are chainable.
-All functions other can be used more than once.
+All of these functions are chainable and can be used more than once in the same chain.
 When chained, all blocks share an `AND` relationship, meaning that if one block fails, the whole test fails as well.

 All the following are valid uses of enforce.